sciZer0/7/v/README.md

 Just keep in mind that during ONLY the first 3 years — 2 years in the U DAO and 1 year in the U blockchain  — the total amount of VTTs received by each Contributor will be 750 VTT.
 It is 7,500 times more than that life-changing money of 0.1 VTT.

 750 VTT —> $1,500,000  at the 3rd milestone

-Plus, the 30% amounts of VTT collected for vacant positions of Contributors are also  equally distributed among current Contributors.

 <br>